-- // Register for Block Seminars, Management and Business Communication Tests, Career Forum interviews and Skill Seminars, the programmes of the Annual Events
+- // See their curriculum/grades registered in the system // Access the CEMS Career Center including a CV creation tool, a job search engine, useful career - // Register for Block Seminars, Management and Business Communication Tests, Career Forum interviews and Skill Seminars, the programmes of the Annual Events

-- // Pay the Student Registration and Handling Fee, if applicable - searched by Corporate Partners - // Search and keep contact with their fellow CEMS students and members of the Alumni - // Receive news from the CEMS Community as well as internship and job offers from Corporate Partners through the JobMarket. - // Take advantage of the housing search opportunity in the CEMS cities - // Get information and register for community and regional events organised by the Student Clubs - // See their curriculum/grades registered in the // Consult Career Development platforms Going Global - free of charge
+- // Pay the Student Registration and Handling Fee, if applicable - // Upload their photos and CVs, which can be searched by Corporate Partners - // Search and keep contact with their fellow CEMS students and members of the Alumni - // Receive news from the CEMS Community as well as internship and job offers from Corporate Partners through the JobMarket. - // Take advantage of the housing search opportunity in the CEMS cities - // Get information and register for community and regional events organised by the Student Clubs - // Access the CEMS Career Center including a CV creation tool, a job search engine, useful career advice and that is also used by CEMS Corporate Partners interested in finding CEMS students and graduates for job/internship opportunities.

-MEMBER SCHOOLS - as of January 2017
+MEMBER SCHOOLS - as of January 2018